 Your WordPress-optimized server comes with a power Cache Manager tool you can use to intelligently manage cached resources.
 In the sections below, we will introduce you to some important features of the Cache Manager.
 Make sure to click the Save Changes button after making any changes.

-If you are making a high number of radical changes to the site, and you want to see changes immediately, you will want to switch your site into developer mode.
+If you are making a high number of radical changes to the site, and you want to see changes immediately, you will want to disable caching.
 This will suspend caching while you are working on the site, so you can see changes without having to repeatedly flush the cache.

 Default Refresh Time